 - Frankenstein’s love of science begins with a love of nature and a desire to learn how the world works.
 Many of your students may have felt the same love and desire.
 Have students research some heroes of science and discover how this feeling has affected the lives of real people.

 - Research alchemy.
 What were the goals of the alchemists, and how does alchemy differ from chemistry?

 - Frankenstein is fascinated by the power of electricity when he sees lightning strike a tree.
 Just how powerful is lightning?
 Read about it at National Geographic.

 - Captain Walton is engaged on polar exploration.
 Frankenstein was published in 1818.
-Create a timeline of polar exploration (or add to your classroom timeline) and place Mary Shelley’s book at the right point.
-You might like to use Time’s Vintage Polar Expedition Photos collection to illustrate the timeline.
+Use a timeline of polar exploration to add to your classroom timeline, and place Mary Shelley’s book at the right point.

 - One of the big ideas in this book is that there are some experiments that shouldn’t be undertaken.
 Many people today believe this, and there is much controversy about research into subjects like human cloning and stem cell therapies.
 Experimentation on animals is another controversial topic, as is genetic modification of food-producing plants.
 Have students collect news stories about scientific controversies and create a bulletin board.

 - Frankenstein’s monster yearned for love and companionship.
 His determination to ruin Victor Frankenstein’s life stemmed from Frankenstein’s refusal to love him or to create another monster for him to love.
 If Frankenstein had treated the monster differently, or made a bride for him as he asked, might things have turned out differently?
 Have students write an alternate ending to the story.